 But there is still an important reason for using "charge groups": efficiency with the group cut-off scheme.
 Where applicable, neighbor searching is carried out on the basis of charge groups which are defined in the molecular topology.
 If the nearest image distance between the geometrical centers of the atoms of two charge groups is less than the cut-off radius, all atom pairs between the charge groups are included in the pair list.
 The neighbor searching for a water system, for instance, is $3^2 = 9$ times faster when each molecule is treated as a charge group.
 Also the highly optimized water force loops (see sec.
-B.2.1) only work when all atoms in a water molecule form a single charge group is retained for historical reasons.
+B.2.1) only work when all atoms in a water molecule form a single charge group.
+Currently the name neighbor-search group would be more appropriate, but the name charge group is retained for historical reasons.
 When developing a new force field, the advice is to use charge groups of 3 to 4 atoms for optimal performance.
-For all-atom force fields this is relatively easy, as one can simply put hydrogen atoms, and in some case oxygen atoms, in the same charge group as the heavy atom they are connected to; for example: CH3, CH2, CH, NH2, NH, OH, CO2, CO.
+For all-atom force fields this is relatively easy, as one can simply put hydrogen atoms, and in some case oxygen atoms, in the same charge group as the heavy atom they are connected to; for example: CH_3 , CH_2 , CH, NH_2 , NH, OH, CO_2 , CO.